akarafas/comp562_Emoji_Classification/README.md

 ### Before Running the Code...

 Note that we are using data sourced from Twitter, so some tweets may contain explicit content. <br>
-In order to run the code, you will need to download the emoji tweets dataset (https://www.kaggle.com/rexhaif/emojifydata-en) and place it in the project directory.
-You may also have to pip install the project dependencies linked in the first cell in order to run the code. <br>
+In order to run the code, you will need to download the emoji tweets dataset (https://www.kaggle.com/rexhaif/emojifydata-en?select=emojitweets-01-04-2018.txt) and place it in the project directory. <br>
+You may also have to pip install the project dependencies linked in the first cell in order to run the code.
+To do so, open a command prompt terminal and run 'python -m pip install -U matplotlib', 'python -m pip install -U numpy', 'python -m pip install --user -U nltk', 'python -m pip install -U tweet-preprocessor'.
+You may not need to run all of the commands for the code to run-- once the first cell runs, all of the imports should be sorted out. <br>
 The gradient descent function tends to run slowly depending on the processing speed of your computer.
 If the function is running slowly, lowering the number of iterations from 1500 should speed up the process.
-This should not significantly change the accuracy of the model.
+This should not significantly change the accuracy of the model. <br>

-Our project writeup is linked here
+Our project writeup can be viewed here